This year you've committed to moving away from the status quo – to change.

 And you are committed to getting the information you need to understand your operation fully.

 Generally, we'd tell you why it's essential to institute best practices and then show you how to put them into practice.

 We're going to show you how to put the process - infrastructure - in place first.

 It's truly the first step in giving your team purpose.

 Refine Your Process to Give Your Incident Management Purpose

-At this point, if you don’t have a something in place – anything – you’re not getting the crucial data you and your team need to continuously improve your processes and protocols.
+At this point, if you don't have something in place – anything – you're not getting the crucial data you and your team need to improve your processes and protocols continuously.

 Defining Your Infrastructure

-Your new infrastructure will include representatives from each department where an incident could potentially have an effect on.
+Your new infrastructure will include all personnel and departments where an incident could potentially affect.

 Your front-of-house department representatives include: